dleovl/RootHideBootstrapUnofficialFAQ/README.md

 # **UNOFFICIAL** RootHide Bootstrap FAQ

-If you want something added here, make an issue or a pull request.
+If you want something added/revised here, make an issue or a pull request.

 DO NOT UPDATE YOUR PHONE NO MATTER WHAT!
 SpringBoard tweaks *DO NOT WORK* currently by any *OFFICIAL* means.
 Tweak daemons do not work either.
 Refer to the rest of this FAQ for more information.